cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 In addition, the encoding of the input shares depends on which aggregator is receiving the message.
 If the aggregator ID is `0`, then the input share includes the full measurement and share of proof(s).
-Otherwise, if the aggregator ID is greater than `0`, then the measurement and shares of proof(s) are represented by XOF seeds.
+Otherwise, if the aggregator ID is greater than `0`, then the measurement and shares of proof(s) are represented by an XOF seed.
 We shall call the former the "Leader" and the latter the "Helpers".

 In total there are four variants of the input share.
 When joint randomness is not used, the Leader's share is structured as follows: